 RFU Age-Grade Codes of Practice

 The needs of children are at the heart of everything we do in Age Grade rugby.
 Being player-centred means that the focus is on potential, rather than current ability and that the emphasis is on enjoyment and encouraging a life-long love of rugby.
 For children, enjoyment is more important than winning; especially if it means they get to play with their friends.
-For more guidance on the purpose of Age-Grade Rugby see the RFU codes of practice Download
+For more guidance on the purpose of Age-Grade Rugby see the RFU Age Grade Codes of Practice Download

 The Rules and Regulations of Rugby Union football in England can be found online on this link and from here, downloaded to your own computer.